lobopraveen/praveenlobo.com/content/blog/2020/2020-08-17-Mortgage-Loan-And-Refinancing-Comparison.markdown

 - The same author has another article - [Mortgage Refinance and Resetting the Clock](https://www.mymoneyblog.com/mortgage-refinance-and-resetting-the-clock.html) - but it still lacks the level of detail I want to see.
 I built a calculator that can do everything from that article except the *catch up on principal* part as my calculator doesn't take in extra monthly payment.
 At least not yet!

 - [The Ultimate Refinancing Spreadsheet Calculator](https://www.keepthrifty.com/2016/12/12/ultimate-refinancing-spreadsheet-calculator/) has a slightly different take and a nice calculator that shows you the results based on making extra payments.
-It lacks the level of details I want to see and yet I link it here because it does take in the extra payment unlike mine.
+It lacks the level of details I want to see and yet I link it here because it does take in the extra monthly payment unlike mine.

 - [The Truth About Mortgages](https://www.daveramsey.com/blog/the-truth-about-mortgages/) by Dave Ramsey is very opinionated and my least liked calculators in this list.